 Just like in traditional architecture, 3DCP construction begins with designing the structure in CAD software, yet with some specific design considerations to make the most out of the 3D printing technology.
 The most crucial one: Always keep your construction tool in mind as it defines vital parameters of your structure.

+A good way to visualize the 3D construction printer is the COBOD configurator.
 For example, the size of the printer defines your printable area*, which sets the maximum dimensions for your finished structure.
 Similarly, the nozzle dimensions determine the wall thickness and should be considered from the very start when designing.
 3DCP offers creative possibilities, enabling architects to explore innovative designs such as curved walls.
 At the same time, it is important to consider how to harmoniously integrate these modern elements with traditional components like windows, doors, and roofs.
 Blending these features is key to enhancing the aesthetics and functionality of the finished structure and the overall cost-efficiency of the project.

 Expert’s advice: For optimal use of the technology, designing longer, continuous printing paths is beneficial as they are easier and more time-efficient to print compared to a series of shorter paths.